Benhgift/chordboard/readme.md

 * `pip install pyautogui`
 * With an Xbox controller plugged in: `python3 main.py`

-# Current goal 5/13
+# Current goal 5/22

-Fix key events to work with key-down and key-up
+Fix how modifier keys are handled (tapping the button for 'shift' should leave it on till used)

 # How it works